 Don’t even go there.
 Your safety is worth good boots.
-The hallmarks of cheap boots are poorly glued on soles that quickly delaminate, poorly stitched uppers that start fraying and falling apart, midsoles made from cheap foam that lose their cushioning qualities and outsoles that are hard as rock, resulting in no cushioning and poor grip.
+The hallmarks of cheap boots are poorly glued on soles that quickly delaminate, poorly stitched uppers that start fraying and falling apart, midsoles made from cheap foam that lose their cushioning qualities, and outsoles that are hard as a rock, resulting in no cushioning and poor grip.

-Always consider your terrain.
 Hiking in the desert and over the summits of the White Mountains couldn’t be more different.
 Your choice of boots needs to accommodate the terrain.
 If I’m hiking in mostly rocky areas (e.g., the AT) I always wear “above the ankle” style boots.
 There’s little more painful than rocks and roots hitting bare ankle bones.
 The added protection is key.
 I also prefer the extra stability that high boots provide.
 My trail miles have included a few ankle twists and rollovers, so the higher style helps a lot.

-Fit.
 The most important consideration is the one many people don’t research enough.
 Here are four critical things to remember.

 - When you try on hiking boots, you should ALWAYS wear the socks or sock combinations you will wear on the trail.
 If you forgot to bring socks with you to the store, lay down some coin and buy some new ones off the rack.
 I always wear polypropylene liner socks and wool outer socks.
 I wouldn’t consider trying out a pair of boots without wearing them.
 Not every store carries liner socks, so I always bring them with me.
 Obsessive?
 Perhaps.
 But I’d rather be sure about my boot fit than be suffering from sore feet three days from the trailhead.

 - The shoe store floor is flat as a pancake.
 The trail isn’t.
 One store I used to buy boots from had a ramp you could walk up and down to see if your foot slid forward in your boots or not.
 This was pure genius.
 Unfortunately, they got rid of the ramp.
 But they still have an impressive set of stairs next to the shoe department.
 I use them.
 Here’s why.
 If your heels move in the boots, you’ll get blisters.
 If your feet slide forward, you’ll bash your toes against the front of the boots on descents.
 Either problem is disastrous.
-If your heels slip, but other aspects of the fit seem fine, see if you can “lock down” your heel position by making sure your laces are snug across your arches (the position of the third set of speed laces from the top of the boot in the photo shown here).
+If your heels slip, but other aspects of the fit seem fine, see if you can “lock down” your heel position by making sure your laces are snug across your arches (the position of the fourth set of speed laces from the top of the boot in the graphic shown below).

 - Make sure you have enough room in the toe box of the boot to allow some expansion.
 Your feet swell during the day.
 If your boots start out too snug, you’ll likely suffer from foot pain as the day wears on.